Phoenix Contact: Multiple mGuard devices are vulnerable to a drain of open file descriptors.

 • No authentication required

-remotely exploitableno authentication requiredlow complexityaffects network availability
+remotely exploitableno authentication requiredlow complexitydenial of service impact on network security appliance

 Affected products (37)